 - Prometheus does not support root cause analysis as it does not support traces.

 With Prometheus, you can monitor metrics.
 But your engineering teams will never be able to identify the root cause of issues in your application using just metrics.
-For that, you need distributed tracing.
+For that, you also need distributed tracing and logs.

 OpenTelemetry is becoming the world standard for instrumenting application code due to its multi-language support and ease of use.
 But OpenTelemetry helps only to generate and collect telemetry data.
 You need to export the telemetry data to a backend analysis tool so that your teams can store, query, and visualize the collected data.

 SigNoz comes with out of box visualization of things like RED metrics.
-There is a unified UI of metrics and traces, unlike Prometheus, so that you can easily identify the root cause of issues causing things like latency in your apps.
+There is a unified UI of logs, metrics, and traces so that you can easily identify the root cause of issues causing things like latency in your apps.

 SigNoz also provides log management.
 Using logs, you can dive deeper into your application issues.
 Logs can also be intelligently correlated to other telemetry signals like traces and metrics.

 SigNoz cloud is the easiest way to run SigNoz.
 You can sign up here for a free account and get 30 days of free uncapped usage.

 You can also install and self-host SigNoz yourself.
 It can be installed on macOS or Linux computers in just three steps by using a simple install script.

 The install script automatically installs Docker Engine on Linux.
 However, on macOS, you must manually install Docker Engine before running the install script.